 Step 3: Verification

 The onsite visit by the Verification Analyst will be held at the companies’ registered address.
 This is a SANAS requirement and must be held at the address on the CIPC/Company documents

-The onsite is where all the Company information will be verified, and any outstanding interviews will be conducted by the Verification Analyst.
-Please note that the onsite will be the last time that interviews will be conducted
+The onsite is where all the Company information will be verified, and all outstanding interviews will be conducted by the Verification Analyst.

 Should there be any outstanding documents, they must be submitted to the Verification Analyst before the file is closed out.